-You now need passwords for everything and anything and should always use different passwords.
-So that someone who finds out the password to some poorly protected website doesn’t use it to access your account data and emails, just because the same password may have been stored there.
+You need passwords everywhere now.
+You should always use different passwords so that someone who finds out the password to a poorly protected website doesn’t use it to get your account information and emails just because the same password may have been used there.
 So the list of passwords is endless if you want to get everything right.

-Password management software helps remember the many passwords you need to stay safe.
-You only have to remember a password (hopefully a nice long one, with at least 12 characters!) and the program then shows the stored passwords and conveniently enters them according to the respective website.
+Password management software helps remember the many passwords needed to stay safe.
+You only have to remember a password (hopefully a nice long one, with at least 16 characters!) and the program then shows the stored password and conveniently enters it according to the called website.

 Solution 1: internal password management of the browser